 on the provider website where the applicant can login to view them confidentiality.

-email address.
+The department hiring official is to notify Human Resources of the selected candidate’s legal name, email address and location (in-state or out-of-state).
 The candidate is notified that the offer is contingent upon

 successful completion of a background check.